emmawalshdev/The-Book-bar/testing.md

 1. Search bar functionality
     - Search by Author's first name, confirm that the correct results are returned.
     - Search by the Author's last name, confirm that the correct results are returned.
-    - Search by a word in book title, confirm that the correct results are returned.
+    - Search by a word from the book title, confirm that the correct results are returned.
         - When results are returned, click on the Reset button.
 Confirm navigation to the homepage.
     - Search by a false keyword, confirm that a No results found message and a Reset button appear.
         - Click on the Reset button, confirm navigation to the homepage.